lune-climate/lune-docs/docs/src/guides/subaccounts-management.md

 For example; a payments company purchasing carbon offsets on behalf of their customers, or a logistics company calculating and offsetting the shipping emissions for their customers.

-To accommodate this use case, Sub Accounts can be created to enable a customer-by-customer view alongside the main account.
+To accommodate this use case, Subaccounts can be created to enable a customer-by-customer view alongside the main account.
 This is performed directly through your current dashboard and API.

-This guide will take you through the steps required to create and use Sub Accounts.
+This guide will take you through the steps required to create and use Subaccounts.

 ::: tip Terminology

 **Customer**: An individual or organisation a current Lune account holder performs actions on behalf of.

-**Sub Account**: A subsidiary within an existing Lune account, purposefully created to enable segregated operations associated with a specific individual or organisation.
+**Subaccount**: An ad-hoc account within Lune, purposefully created to enable segregated operations associated with organisation.
 :::

 ## Prerequisites